The past few years have been transformative ones in the world of corporate learning.

 Businesses are experiencing disruptions at a pace never seen before and are facing an urgent need to ensure that their employees can upgrade their skill-levels in time to be able to retain their market competitiveness.
 As a result, there is an urgent need for virtual SaaS e-learning platforms over which the training of employees could be conducted in a secure and centralised manner.

-With the help of user-friendly e-learning software such as Totara Learn, trainers can offer exciting virtual course content ranging from info sessions, step-by-step guides, microlearning modules to video tutorials, interactive learning games, quizzes, webinars, and much more.
+With the help of user-friendly e-learning software such as Totara Learn, L&D teams and trainers can offer exciting virtual course content ranging from info sessions, step-by-step guides, microlearning modules to video tutorials, interactive learning games, quizzes, webinars, and much more.

 Digital transformation is an all-encompassing process and has been driving the shift from traditional face-to-face learning to e-learning.